simeonpashley/simeonpashley.github.io/_posts/2010-08-10-can-i-help-you.md

 things.
 It's these that I particularly like getting engaged with as the relationship is typically rewarding for both parties.

-And sometimes, things are succesful despite everything telling you the contrary.
+And sometimes, things are successful despite everything telling you the contrary.
 ![](/assets/img/jedward-fail1.JPG "Jedward")